thetensor-space/thetensor-space.github.io/_docs/tensorSpaces.md

 Thus we have been speaking of the  $(\otimes,\hom)$ adjunction.

 > History not-withstanding it should be observed that the definition of the Whitney tensor product usually assumes technology that cannot be explained solely on the level of linear maps and matrices.
-It is for example typical to create the free-module with basis $V_2\times V_1$ and then quotient by relations to make for a bilinear map.
-The use of iterated $\oslash$ is by contrast low-tech and accessible within the scope of basic linear algebra.
+Defining multilinear maps as recursive linear maps lets us define tensor spaces within the language of linear algebra alone.

-There is a lower-tech definition of Whitney's Tensor Product which can be found here: [The Whitney Tensor Product](Whitney-Tensor.md).
+There is a lower-tech definition of Whitney's Tensor Product which can be found here: [The Whitney Tensor Product](/articles/Whitney-Tensor.md).

 ---